 The GetResponse autoresponder feature is one of my favorite parts of using this software.

-In fact, it’s one of the biggest reasons why I like it compared to many email marketing tools.
+It’s one of the biggest reasons why I like it compared to many email marketing autoresponders.

 I highly recommend it as it will allow you to save a ton of time and effort.